About Belastingsamenwerking Gouwe-Rijnland

 Tax types and descriptions

-If you want to know how the WOZ-value of your property was calculated, you can consult the property valuation report (taxatieverslag) by logging onto our MijnBSGR (Digital counter) using your DigiD-code.
-You can also find the latest WOZ-value on WOZ-waardeloket.
+If you want to know how the WOZ-value of your property was calculated, you can consult the property valuation report (taxatieverslag) by logging onto MijnBSGR (digital counter) using your DigiD code.

 For each property you own, whether it is a house, garage or an empty plot, you have to pay real estate tax.
 Real estate tax is imposed on whoever owns the property on January 1st of the fiscal year.
 If you sell the property, the civil law notary may settle the taxes in the transfer.
 If you use a certain space for business purposes, you are also liable to real estate tax.